“If we want a world full of innovative, entrepreneurial thinkers, we need to enable and sustain making from a very young age”

 Don’t forget to contact AccessArt if you’d like to share your experience in setting up and running art clubs.

-AccessArt is now the leading provider of digital visual arts resources in the UK, providing inspiration and ideas to the whole community.
-Our reputation has been built through the vision and hard work of the directors, team and trustees, together with the support of the creative community of over 18,000 artists, teachers and facilitators who use our resources and who also actively contribute their ideas.
+Our reputation as experts in the field has been built through the vision and dedication of our passionate team, and trustees—alongside the support of a creative community of over 24,000 artists, teachers, and facilitators who both use our resources and actively contribute their ideas.

 By Paula Briggs and Sheila Ceccarelli